Patiencemugambi/BankOfFlatiron/README.md

 # Bank of Flatiron

 Bank of Flatiron is a mini web application built with React that allows users to view their recent bank transactions, add new transactions, and filter transactions by description.
-This project serves as a practice exercise to reinforce concepts like components, props, state, events, and data fetching in React.

 ## Table of Contents